In this tutorial, you will learn how to set up a multi-node cockroach Database with HA proxy.

 The load balancer distributes the requests sent to our cluster equally between the different nodes.

-Finally, we test the configuration to cockroachDB from the primary node:
+Finally, we test the configuration of cockroachDB from the primary node:

 cockroach sql --certs-dir=certs --host=<haproxy ip address>